dmccrearytg/copilot-metadata/docs/glossary.md

 A detailed record of a chat session, capturing the sequence of messages exchanged between participants.
 Chat logs are essential for auditing, troubleshooting, and understanding the context of a conversation.

-Note that Chat Logs are records of question-answer pairs with timestamps that are visible to all analysis for all users.
+Note that Chat Logs are records of question-answer pairs with timestamps that are visible to all analyses for all users.

-#### Data Lineage

-The systematic tracking and documentation of the origin, processing, transformation, and movement of data throughout its entire lifecycle, from creation to consumption.

-Data linage involves tracing the history of data, including its sources, transformations, and transformations, to provide transparency, accountability, and trust in the data's accuracy, completeness, and integrity.

-#### Document Chunk

-A segment of a document that has been separated from others based on structure, topic, or other relevant criteria.
-Chunks are used to simplify processing and enhance the analysis of large documents by focusing on manageable sections.

-#### Document Chunker

-A tool or process that divides documents into smaller, more manageable pieces or chunks based on predefined rules or algorithms.
-This facilitates more detailed and efficient analysis of the content by treating each chunk as a separate unit for processing.

 #### ConceptRelationship